10 Ad Designs that Impress – and what we can learn from them

 This advertisement from Airbnb is right up that weird alley.
 While also simple and easy to understand, it features an octopus living in a mouse hole.
 I have some many questions about this: what is it like in there?
 Why is an octopus living on land?
 Why is he so smug?
 Are there any octopuses (octopi?) living in my house?

 Let the basic takeaway be this: in a crowded marketplace it takes creativity, boldness, and a little weirdness to successfully make an impact.
 The key to all this is finding a graphic design/advertising firm that you can trust.
-Getting outside the box isn’t easy, but with a strong client/agency relationship you can build an advertising campaign that cuts through the noise and makes a powerful impact with consumers.
+Getting outside the box isn’t easy, but with a strong client/agency relationship, you can build an advertising campaign that cuts through the noise and makes a powerful impact on consumers.